jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 ## Testing Torv3

-Current nodes are limited to relaying addresses which fit into 128 bits.
+Current nodes are limited to relaying addresses that fit into 128 bits.
 This limitation hinders Bitcoin nodes to a small set of network types.
-The upcoming Bitcoin Core release incorporates an implementation of [BIP 155](https://github.com/bitcoin/bips/blob/master/bip-0155.mediawiki) which introduces a new P2P message that allows network nodes to gossip addresses which are longer than 128 bits.
+The upcoming Bitcoin Core release incorporates an implementation of [BIP 155](https://github.com/bitcoin/bips/blob/master/bip-0155.mediawiki), which introduces a new P2P message that allows network nodes to gossip addresses that are longer than 128 bits.
 This opens up the possibility of running nodes on new network types such as I2P and Tor V3.

 **Why do we want to add compatibility for Tor v3 addresses?**

-Tor v2 addresses contain various vulnerabilities which expose a node to a variety of [attacks](https://github.com/Attacks-on-Tor/Attacks-on-Tor). v2 addresses are also over a decade old, they are scheduled to be [retired](https://blog.torproject.org/v2-deprecation-timeline) by October 15, 2021.
-[Tor Onion v3](https://www.jamieweb.net/blog/onionv3-hidden-service/) addresses use a stronger ecryption format that fixes some of v2's weaknesses.
+Tor v2 addresses contain various vulnerabilities that expose a node to a variety of [attacks](https://github.com/Attacks-on-Tor/Attacks-on-Tor).
+V2 addresses are also over a decade old, they are scheduled to be [retired](https://blog.torproject.org/v2-deprecation-timeline) by October 15, 2021.
+[Tor Onion v3](https://www.jamieweb.net/blog/onionv3-hidden-service/) addresses use a stronger encryption format that fixes some of v2's weaknesses.

 **What else do I need to know about this change?**

-Accommodating for the new address sizes makes the `peers.dat` backwards-incompatible.
+Accommodating for the new address sizes makes the `peers.dat` backwards incompatible.
 A `peers.dat` file created with a 0.21 node will not be backwards compatible with a node <0.21.

 ### 1. Preparation
-Tor must be installed on your system for the tor related tests to function properly.
-The script currently assumes that tor is running on the default UNIX port of 9050.
+Tor must be installed on your system for the Tor related tests to function properly.
+The script currently assumes that Tor is running on the default UNIX port of 9050.
 Below are some guides to setting up the `tor` package on your system.

 #### macOS Instructions

 ##### 1. Homebrew
 The easiest way to install `tor` for MacOS is to use [homebrew](https://brew.sh/).
-This package manager allows you to easily install packages right from the command line.
+This package manager allows you to easily install packages right from the command line easily.

 To install homebrew (if not already installed):
 ```